 Bourton-On-The-Water

 Bourton-on-the-Water is often referred to as the Venice of the Cotswolds because of the River Windrush that runs through it and the five low-lying bridges that cross the water.
-This town is often voted the prettiest village in England.
+This town is often voted the prettiest Cotswold village.
 While the general area is full of ruins dating to the Neolithic Period, the town was founded with the building of a church in the 11th century.

 Today, visitors can enjoy relaxing in the open green spaces as well as exploring the surrounding shops.